ridhoditya/Final-Project-PBI-Big-Data-Analytics-at-Kimia-Farma/README.md

 This **Data Mart Table** allows for easier querying and analysis, providing key sales insights.

 ---
-Here’s a corrected and improved version of your README continuation with better grammar, clarity, and formatting:

----

 ## **Aggregated Tables**
 Aggregated tables are created by summarizing and computing data from the base tables.
 These tables contain concise information, making data analysis faster and more efficient.
 The results from these tables serve as the **data source** for building the **sales report dashboard**.